-Maya and Dev might externally be different individuals.
-Yet so alike.
-Albeit metaphors, there are about two-and-half lines by Dev asserts why they fell in love…
+Maya and Dev might be different individuals on the exteriors.
+Yet, they are so alike.
+Albeit metaphors, there are about two-and-half lines by Dev assert why they fell in love…

 “Khaali to hai tumhari zindagi.
 Adhoorapan.
 Tumhare aankhon mein dikhta hai… Meri aankhon ki tarah!”

 “Chot donon ko lagi hai… Farak sirf itna hai… mere zakhm dikhte hain… tumhare dikhte nahi…”